Monday, March 9, 2026

 Though it was 59 degrees today, Sam's Club's parking lot was filled to the brim when I drove by today.
 I didn't stop.
 Our prep took place earlier in the week--though I did fill up my car today, just in case I feel the urge to drive to Phoenix in the next 72 hours.
 I also bought puppy pads, just in case Luna doesn't feel like venturing into 0 degrees (minus wind chill).

 My level of prep consisted of changing next Monday's book club to the week after.
 I also stopped by Bob's quilt shop and borrowed his sewing machine (mine is on the fritz) just in case I feel inspired to sew.
-I doubt I will be, but thanks to Bob.
+I doubt I will be, but thanks to Bob I'm prepared.
 Tomorrow I'm making enchiladas to snack on for the next couple of days.
 Marty is promising to make stew as well.

 To reinforce the fact we have zero idea of what we are doing, Marty and I made a list of our next "prepping" steps.
 Clean the house.
 Grab extra toilet paper stored in the shed.
 Make a few extra greenhouse candles.
 He and Buck are going into the attic to make sure the pipes are covered.
 We have a few board games stored in the attic or shed or somewhere and we want to find those too.
 Cover the strawberry patch in the garden.
 That kind of thing.